pnp/powerplatform-snippets/power-apps/animated-accordions/README.md

 Animated accordion component implemented using native components in Power Apps Canvas.
 Great for FAQs, navigation menus, interactive forms, and any other foldable UI objects that require content organization.

+> [!WARNING]
+> All native Power Apps snippets offer limited performance in Studio mode.
+If you see any performance issues, test via published app/player mode first!

 ### Animated Accordion
 Basic accordion dedicated to FAQ content.
 Row items are dynamically generated on Gallery items, all content is passed directly to text fields.
 ![preview](./assets/animated-accordion-demo.gif)

 ### Animated Form
-Manually built container set, inspired on top of the idea of animated accordion.
+Manually built container set, inspired on top of the idea of an animated accordion.
 It can scale to any number of items.
 Great for building forms and menus.
 ![preview](./assets/animated-form-demo.gif)